Tabular Data Generation Models: An In-Depth Survey and Performance Benchmarks with Extensive Tuning: Typology of Models for Tabular Data Generation

 The fact that ensembles of trees remain state of the art for predictive tasks on tabular data \cite{grinsztajn2022why} motivated some interesting attempts to mimic the neural generative approaches with decision trees.
-It gave rise to adversarial forests \cite{watson2023adversarial}, \textsc{f}orest-\textsc{f}ow, and \textsc{f}orest-\textsc{vp} (a variance-preserving diffusion algorithm) \cite{jolicoeur2023generating}.
-We tested \textsc{f}orest-\textsc{vp} but we encountered a severe scalability issue: contrary to neural diffusion models where the noise level is combined with input as an auxiliary variable, the \textsc{f}orest-\textsc{vp} algorithm trains a different ensemble of trees for each level of noise.
+It gave rise to adversarial forests \cite{watson2023adversarial}, Forest-Flow, and Forest-VP (a variance-preserving diffusion algorithm) \cite{jolicoeur2023generating}.
+We tested Forest-VP but we encountered a severe scalability issue: contrary to neural diffusion models, introduced in Section~\ref{s:diffusion}, where the noise level is combined with the input as an auxiliary variable, the Forest-VP algorithm trains a different ensemble of trees for each level of noise.

 Another simple, but quite efficient way to generate new tabular data is to interpolate between existing instances.
-This geometric ``nearest neighbors" approach called \textit{Synthetic Minority Over-sampling Technique} (\textsc{smote})~\cite{chawla2002smote,smoter,gsmoter} is frequently used to resample instances before training predictive models on unbalanced datasets.
+This geometric ``nearest neighbors" approach called \textit{Synthetic Minority Over-sampling Technique} (SMOTE)~\cite{chawla2002smote,smoter,gsmoter} is frequently used to resample instances before training predictive models on unbalanced datasets.
 It proceeds by picking a random instance with a fixed target value and finding its $k$ nearest neighbors.
 New data points are then generated by interpolation between these neighbors.
 Although very simple, this model is a solid baseline for tabular data generation as shown in \cite{kotelnikov2023tabddpm}.
-As explained in section~\ref{sec:feat_encoders}, we considered two variants: \textsc{smote} and uc\textsc{smote} (for unconditional \textsc{smote}).